-Experienced tech lead / program manager in the fields of computer vision, machine learning and robotics.
+Experienced engineer / tech lead in the fields of computer vision, machine learning and robotics.
 I find the most fun in solving real-world problems and building real-time systems.
 I enjoy doing it in the team in a hands-on way, with a mixture of individual contributions and technical/product lead.
 Technologies I have used extensively include C, Java, C++, Python, and tensorflow.

 Large-scale prediction and recommendation for online advertising (2015-)

 In January 2015, I joined Criteo as an Engineering Program Manager to work on prediction and recommendation at scale.
 People were so confused about what an EPM is (both inside and outside the company) that I decided to write a blog post about it.
 I hope it helped.
 Criteo delivers 3 billion ads a day, which makes for a bunch of exciting engineering challenges.
 We are building the next generation of machine learning algorithms to predict what people will want to buy.
 I gave a talk at a RecSys meetup in 2015 and at ICML 2016.